qubenix/qubes-whonix-bitcoin/1_joinmarket.md

 The offline `joinmarket` VM will communicate with your `bitcoind` VM using Qubes' [`qrexec`](https://www.qubes-os.org/doc/qrexec3/).
 ## What is JoinMarket?
-Joinmarket is a decentralized, open source, and trustless market for Bitcoin privacy using [coinjoin](https://en.bitcoin.it/wiki/CoinJoin).
+Joinmarket is an open source, decentralized, and trustless market for [coinjoins](https://en.bitcoin.it/wiki/CoinJoin).
 Anyone holding Bitcoin can offer coinjoins for a fee, and anyone can pay a fee to have their transactions obfuscated.

-There is a detailed explanation of the concept by the creator [here](https://bitcointalk.org/index.php?topic=919116.0), and a descriptive infographic [here](https://imgur.com/C6w0Pgf).
+See the [Bitcoin wiki](https://en.bitcoin.it/wiki/JoinMarket) for a more detailed explanation of JoinMarket.
 ## Why Do This?
-This increases the security of your JoinMarket wallet while still maintaining full functionality.
-The only way a remote attacker can compromise this system is to successfully exploit one of your internet connected VMs and then use a Qubes/Xen 0-day to escape that VM.
+This increases the privacy and security of your JoinMarket wallet while still maintaining full functionality.
+Enhanced privacy is achieved by using only Tor onion endpoints, and security is improved by removing the need for a network connection on the wallet VM.
 ## Prerequisites
 - To complete this guide you must have first completed:
   - [`0_bitcoind.md`](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/0_bitcoind.md)